fluentnumbers/obsidian-quartz/content/career/Reverse interview questions.md

 	- Are there internal meet-ups, conferences, hackathone events?
 	- Do you publish in journals, write whitepapers, open-source libraries?
 - Are you prepared for disaster recovery?
+<font color="#00b050">- how does the team balance between shipping new features and technical debt?</font>
 - Would you be ashamed if your closed source codebase is published on the internet tomorrow?
 - <font color="#00b050">What kind of laptop do data scientists get?
 What kind of compute resources do they have access to?</font>
 - ==What is the process of getting the output of your work in the production and how long does it take?==